Skip to main content Accessibility information

 Role Summary

-Rosanna specialises in the psychology of sporting performance, examining the critical perceptual cognitive factors that enable elite performance.
-Her research fields are cognitive psychology, performance psychology and quantitative methods.
+Rosanna specialises in the psychology of sporting performance and well-being.
+Her research fields are cognitive psychology, performance psychology and quantitative methods, with a particular interest in equestrian sport and participation.

 Qualifications